mckinsey/vizro/vizro-core/examples/_visual-vocabulary/README.md

 ## How to run the example locally

-1. If you have `hatch` set up, run the example with the command `hatch run example _chart-gallery`.
+1. If you have `hatch` set up, run the example with the command `hatch run example _visual-vocabulary`.
    Otherwise, with a virtual Python environment activated, run `pip install -r requirements.txt` and then `python app.py`.
 2. You should now be able to access the app locally via http://127.0.0.1:8050/.